kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 # Introduction

-In typical application protocols operating run on top of TCP, clients initiate TCP connections by specifying the server's IP address and the port number.
+In typical application protocols operating on top of TCP, clients initiate TCP connections by specifying the server's IP address and the port number.
 However, not all servers can accept incoming TCP connections directly.

 Presently, servers situated behind firewalls that block incoming TCP connections often rely on virtual private networks (VPNs).
 These VPNs enable the passage of